How we measure agent readability

 Improvement

-Because ACI scores are decomposed into six independent dimensions, improvement is systematic rather than speculative.
-The highest-impact actions are almost always in the lowest-scoring dimensions — and the dimensions with the most room to improve tend to be Schema, Freshness, and E-E-A-T, as the Shopify benchmark data confirms.
+Because scores decompose into five independent dimensions, improvement is systematic rather than speculative.
+The highest-impact actions are almost always in the lowest-scoring dimensions.
+Across the corpus, the most consistent low-score dimensions are Citability and Discoverability — both addressable with focused, low-effort changes.

 Structure is consistently the most surprising high-impact area.
 Pages with genuinely good content often score poorly on structure because of invisible markup issues: FAQ sections built with <details> accordions register zero headings to an AI agent; section titles styled as <p> tags are indistinguishable from body copy; comma-separated item lists score nothing where a <ul> would score full points.
 These are low-effort fixes with outsized score impact.
 Read the full breakdown →

-Find out how your site scores across all six dimensions — free, no account required.
+Find out how your site scores across all five dimensions — free, no account required.